Two-view Graph Neural Networks for Knowledge Graph Completion: Appendix

 The hyper-complex vector space has recently been considered on the Quaternion space \cite{hamilton1844ii} consisting of one real and three separate imaginary axes.
 It provides highly expressive computations through the Hamilton product compared to the Euclidean and complex vector spaces.
-The Quaternion space has been applied to image classification \cite{zhu2018quaternion,gaudet2018deep}, speech recognition \cite{parcolletquaternioncnn,parcollet2019quaternion}, knowledge graph \cite {zhang2019quaternion}, and machine translation \cite{tay2019lightweight}.
 We provide key notations and operations related to the Quaternion space required for our later development.
 Additional details can further be found in \cite{parcollet2019survey}.

 A quaternion $q \in \mathbb{H}$ is a hyper-complex number consisting of one real and three separate imaginary components \cite{hamilton1844ii} defined as:

 where $q_r, q_i, q_j, q_k \in \mathbb{R}$, and $\boldsymbol{\mathsf{i}}, \boldsymbol{\mathsf{j}}, \boldsymbol{\mathsf{k}}$ are imaginary units that $\boldsymbol{\mathsf{i}}^2 = \boldsymbol{\mathsf{j}}^2 = \boldsymbol{\mathsf{k}}^2 = \boldsymbol{\mathsf{i}}\boldsymbol{\mathsf{j}}\boldsymbol{\mathsf{k}} = -1$.
 The operations for the Quaternion algebra are defined as follows: